nnseva/atasks/README.md

 ## Namespaces

-All objects may be instantiated in separate namespaces.
+Objects may be instantiated in separate namespaces.
 Just pass an additional `namespace=...` parameter to:

 - constructor of codec, transport, or route object
 - atask decorator
+- `get_route`, `get_transport`, or `get_codec` function

 One namespace is completely separated from anoher.
 Every namespace uses it's own set of router, transport, and codec.

+The default namespace has a name `default`.

-You can await task from one namespace to another.
+You can await task from one namespace in another.

 ```python
 @atask(namespace='one')